AqwamCreates/ChaWatcher/docs/index.md

 ## Tips:

 * Use "radialBasisFunction" as your first choice of kernel function for training models.
-If the accuracy is weak, then use other kernel functions.
+If the accuracy is weak, then "sigmoid".
+Use "linear" and "polynomial" as a last resort or when you have domain or machine learning knowledge!

 * Set the c value to very small if you want majority of your data points be a "normal" data.